stefanverhoeff/friends-map/README.md

 - ~~Login with Facebook so you don't need a manual API key~~
 - ~~Bubble popup with info on friend~~
 - Bubble popup with extended info on friend
-- Make friend list at bottom zoom in on click
+- ~~Make friend list at bottom zoom in on click~~
 - Pie menu for friends living in same town
+  - Show friends in circle around town
+  - Show line to town center
+  - Animate circle, expand on mouseover
 - Get latest location from friends from check-ins
 - Show mutual friend connections
-- ~~FIX: seem to be missing some friends compared to http://geographics.cz/socialMap/ ~~
+- ~~FIX: seem to be missing some friends compared to http://geographics.cz/socialMap/~~
 - Heatmap layer of friend density
 - ~~Google Analytics to stalk users~~
 - Loading progress indicator